 Accounting services are another sector that will be in demand even when times get tough.
 In fact, they might be in even more demand during a recession as businesses use their services to find ways to cut down on costs.

-Despite the gloomy reports from the news, there are many opportunities during times of economic recession.
-And while things might be tougher, it's definitely possible to move into a recession-proof career or build a successful recession-proof business during trying times.
+These industries that are recession proof offer opportunities during times of economic recession.
+Although things might be tougher, it's definitely possible to move into a recession-proof career or build a successful recession-proof business during trying times.